 Our Analysis and Test Results

-The Cowin E7 Pro seems like a tantalizingly inexpensive pair of noise cancelling headphones, but we found that technology to be lackluster, to say the least.
+The E7 Pro seems like a tantalizingly inexpensive pair of noise cancelling headphones, but we found that technology to be lackluster, to say the least.

-If we could use one word to describe the E7 Pro's sound quality, it would be flat.
-The clarity is acceptable, but you'll definitely notice a bit of distortion, especially with acoustic numbers or when listening to podcasts.
-The bass is on the weaker side of things, which does little to balance out the poor clarity.
-The overall sound is ok, but nothing you couldn't get from the earbuds that came for free with your phone.
+We've yet to encounter a model in our testing that truly sounds bad.
+That being said, the E7 Pro is at the back of the bunch.
+If we could use one word to describe the E7 Prosound quality, it would be flat.
+The clarity is acceptable, but you'll definitely notice some distortion, especially with acoustic numbers or when listening to podcasts.
+The bass is on the weaker side of things, which does little to balance the poor clarity.
+The overall sound is okay, but nothing you couldn't get from the earbuds that came for free with your phone.

 Bottom line, if you want active noise cancellation that can provide more noise-dampening than earmuffs, these aren't the headphones for you.

-Honeslty, we don't know why so many headphone manufacturers seem to be convinced that human ears are perfectly round.
-The E7 Pro's round and shallow ear cups are really only suitable if your ears are on the very small side of the spectrum.
+Honestly, we don't know why so many headphone manufacturers seem to be convinced that human ears are perfectly round.
+The E7 Pro's round and shallow ear cups are only suitable if your ears are on the very small side of the spectrum.
 If not, you're probably going to experience some uncomfortable hot spots.
 Because of this, the E7 Pro earned one of the lowest scores in our comfort testing.

-The E7 Pro has a simple switch to turn the headphones and noise canceling on and off.
-Two +/- buttons on the side of the right earcup adjust volume with a short press, and skip tracks forward and back with a long press.
-A small button on the bottom of the right earcup lets you play and pause music.
+The E7 Pro offers the kind of user interface you'd expect from a pair of headphones and nothing more.
+These headphones have a simple switch to turn the headphones and noise-canceling on and off.
+Two +/- buttons on the side of the right ear cup adjust volume with a short press and skip tracks forward and back with a long press.
+A small button on the bottom of the right ear cup lets you play and pause music.